andresr-dev/PaperScissors/README.md

 # PaperScissors
-This is the popular game paper rock and scissors, enjoy it!
+This is the popular game paper rock and scissors created in SwiftUI, enjoy it!